How Many Bank Accounts Should I Have? Experts Say At Least These 3

 Savings accounts generally offer a lot of helpful benefits that are custom-designed for the job.
 For example, savings accounts offer higher interest rates and have limits on how often you can withdraw money.
 Keeping your savings separate from your spending money (i.e. your checking account) also ensures you don’t accidentally spend your money on impulse purchases.

 Most people have at least one savings account as well.
-However, if you’re living paycheck to paycheck, go into debt frequently, or just want to plan things out better, you might find that opening multiple savings accounts for different purposes works better for you.
+However, if you’re living paycheck to paycheck, go into debt frequently, or just want to plan things out better, you might find that having multiple savings accounts for different purposes works better for you.
 This is known as the “bucket” savings strategy.
 Most banks and credit unions will let you open multiple bank accounts online to achieve this.

 Many people find it helpful to keep a separate savings account specifically for an emergency fund.
 This money is for events such as unexpected car repairs, job loss, or emergency hospital visits.
 It’s like a fire extinguisher in a glass case: you only break the glass (i.e. withdraw the money) in a true emergency.